erobertson7/NEEProject/README.md

 - Ella: Updated results format, added FLOOR/CEIL/PICK/PICKN functionality on 4/21 (FLOOR/CEIL developed on 4/20, forgot to push to git).
 - Nancy: Debugging newly added Functions 4/21, adding tests for functions
+- Erin: Working on continuous documentation, adding tests for functions on 4/21 and 4/22 in collaboration with Nancy

 ## Plans for the week: